FerociousPangolin/intro/README.md

-Hey all,
+Hello,

-My name is Nick,
+My name is Nikos,

-I am currently working as a technical writer, primarily using DITA-XML for documentation.
+For the last couple of years, I have been working as a *technical writer*, primarily using docs-as-code approach for documentation.

+I am familiar with *LaTeX*, *Markdown*, and *Python*, among other markup and programming languages.

-In my free time, I am conducting research for my Phd studies.
+In my spare time, I conduct research for my PhD in Information Science.
+More specifically, I am collecting and analyzing online news articles for similarity patterns.